 - bathing regularly, using lukewarm water and gentle cleansers

 - applying moisturizer at least once a day and preferably after bathing

 - avoiding scented and harsh skin care products

 - avoiding heavily fragranced detergents, fabric softeners, and other cleaning products

 - avoiding certain fabrics, such as wool, angora, or mohair, as they may contain lanolin or irritate the skin

 A doctor may also recommend one or more of the following treatments:

 - topical medication, such as a medicated cream or ointment

 - oral or injectable medication

-Eczema has a higher prevalence among Black children than among white children.
+In the United States, eczema has a higher prevalence among Black children than among white children.
 The condition also tends to be more severe in Black people.